 How much does the 2021 Mazda CX-30 cost?

 The base CX-30 2.5 S, in front-wheel-drive form, costs $23,000, including the $1,100 destination fee, and ranges up to a starting price of $29,650 for the top-trim Premium model.
+The top Turbo model exceeds $35,000.
 Our favorite would be the Select model, which starts at $25,000 and adds to the base model synthetic leather upholstery, rear climate vents, larger 18-inch wheels, and blind-spot monitors.
 Across the lineup, adding all-wheel drive costs $1,400 extra.

 Where is the 2021 Mazda CX-30 made?